mockoon/commons/CONTRIBUTING.md

 Dependence between the three projects is highly probable, and having to contribute solely to this repository may be possible but rare.

-Therefore, contributions to this repository should always stem from a parent's issue (bug or feature) opened in the main application's or the CLI's repositories.
+Therefore, contributions to this repository should most of the time stem from a parent's issue (bug or feature) opened in the main application's or the CLI's repositories.

+## Environment

+This library contains mostly typings and migrations designed to be used in both the browser and Node.js environments.
+Thus, it is safe to use it in Electron main or renderer processes, and the CLI.

 ## Contribution rules